Toll Free: 800-467-1965

 Women's sports include basketball, softball, volleyball, soccer, cross country, golf, and tennis.
 Men's sports include basketball, baseball, soccer, golf, tennis, and cross country.
 Student athletes desiring information on athletic grant-in-aid scholarships may contact the director of Athletics at 812-464-1846.

-It is recommended that students attach a list of extra-curricular activities and community service to their USI Admission Application.
 These scholarships, except as noted, are renewable based upon continued enrollment and maintenance of specific grade point minimums.